-In 2012, the IUCN (International Union for the Conservation of Nature) identified the Dusky Gopher Frog, Lithobates sevosus, as one of the top 100 most endangered species in the world.
+In 2012, the International Union for the Conservation of Nature (IUCN) identified the dusky gopher frog, Lithobates sevosus, as one of the top 100 most endangered species in the world.
 Commonly known as the Mississippi gopher frog, this endangered amphibian was historically found across parts of southwest Alabama, southern Mississippi and southeast Louisiana.
 The species' current range is limited to only three ponds in south Mississippi: Glen's Pond, Mike's Pond and McCoy's Pond.
 The McCoy's Pond population is known only from a single call.

-Found almost exclusively among the upland sandy habitats of the Southeast’s native longleaf pine ecosystem, the Dusky Gopher Frog spends most of its time in stump holes and burrows—often those made by the gopher tortoise, another imperiled species.
+Found almost exclusively among the upland sandy habitats of the Southeast’s native longleaf pine ecosystem, the dusky gopher frog spends most of its time in stump holes and burrows—often those made by the gopher tortoise, another imperiled species.
 Breeding adults and tadpoles thrive in shallow, fishless ephemeral and isolated wetlands embedded within the longleaf pine woodlands.

-Unfortunately, the Dusky Gopher Frog population has declined significantly due in large part to loss of ephemeral wetlands and native longleaf pine habitat, the decline of gopher tortoises, invasive species, disease, drought conditions and lack of natural and prescribed fire.
+Unfortunately, the dusky gopher frog population has declined significantly due in large part to loss of ephemeral wetlands and native longleaf pine habitat, the decline of gopher tortoises, invasive species, disease, drought conditions and lack of natural and prescribed fire.

-Listed as endangered by the State of Mississippi in 1992 and by the U.S. Fish and Wildlife Service in 2001, biologists estimate the total Dusky Gopher Frog population to be less than 250 mature individuals.
+Listed as endangered by the State of Mississippi in 1992 and by the U.S. Fish and Wildlife Service in 2001, biologists estimate the total dusky gopher frog population to be less than 250 mature individuals.

-Today, less than 5 percent of old-growth longleaf pine forest remains, causing the Dusky Gopher Frog and other species like the gopher tortoise—which the frog relies on for underground burrows—to drastically decline.
+Today, less than 5 percent of old-growth longleaf pine forest remains, causing the dusky gopher frog and other species like the gopher tortoise—which the frog relies on for underground burrows—to drastically decline.
 Prescribed fire is essential to maintaining open upland habitat important to both of these species, and to the health of open, grassy, relatively treeless ephemeral ponds essential to the breeding cycle of gopher frogs

 A generous donation of 292 acres by M.C.
 Davis, a devoted conservationist, is helping biologists manage one of the last remaining wild populations of dusky gopher frog.
 The property, known as “Mike’s Pond,” was identified as having gopher frogs in 2004.
 The Conservancy is managing the site through prescribed fire and removal of cogongrass, an invasive plant which threatens native plant communities and animal species, like the gopher frog and gopher tortoise, that depend on them.

 In 2004, biologists began transferring tadpoles and young frogs from Glen’s Pond on U.S. Forest Service property in Harrison County to an ephemeral pond on the Conservancy’s 1,700-acre Old Fort Bayou Preserve in Jackson County in an attempt to establish a new population.
 The Conservancy is also rehabilitating other potential gopher frog ponds for future translocation efforts and is assisting the Mississippi Department of Wildlife, Fisheries and Parks with gopher frog restoration efforts on state-owned lands.